A child is distracting her mother who is trying to work on her laptop

 Research is ongoing as to the causes of ADHD but it is known to be strongly genetic, so if your child has ADHD, it’s likely someone else in the family will have it too.

-If your child is prescribed medication, you should ask how long they will need to take it for, and what potential side effects there may be.
+If your child is prescribed medication, ask how long they will need to take it for, and what potential side effects there may be.
 It’s important that any medication is reviewed regularly, and that you report any adverse symptoms to your doctor immediately.

 What if my child doesn’t meet the diagnosis criteria?

 While your child may not have met the strict criteria to be diagnosed with ADHD, it is possible they still possess ADHD traits that would benefit from added support and interventions.
+Three Kiwi mums spoke to us about what this looks like, which you can read here.

 Helpful materials